gijagu/gijagu/README.md

 ---

 ## 🤝 Collaboration
-I’m open to collaborating on projects that involve:
+I'm open to collaborating on projects that involve:
 - Fullstack web applications.
 - Cloud-based solutions (AWS, microservices).
 - WordPress customizations & plugins.
 - UI/UX with a focus on seamless user experiences.

-Whether it’s a complex system or an innovative app, I’m excited to bring ideas to life.
+Whether it's a complex system or an innovative app, I'm excited to bring ideas to life.

 ---